GETTING RID OF CARPENTER ANTS

 of the nest in the spring or fall in hopes of mating and becoming queens of their own nest.
 The smaller males die shortly

-parent nest outside your home possibly in a tree or rotting stump and will place satellite nests inside your home or garage.
+nest outside your home possibly in a tree or rotting stump and will place satellite nests inside your home or garage.
+This

-This is why it is very important to check the base of your trees for sawdust and ant activity.
-Place diatomaceous earth around
+is why it is very important to check the base of your trees for sawdust and ant activity.
+Place Diatomaceous Earth

 If the nest cannot be located, placing bait in areas where you see them may work to get